 Once the users had familiarized themselves with the context, their next step was to verbally express their design intents to the system.
 Our system took the users' verbalized input and converted it into machine-understandable algebraic descriptions to make the desired design transformations.
 Therefore, understanding and semantically decomposing the design intent played an integral role in accurately representing the design transformations.
-Xue et al. [20], accomplished this by describing a verb-based CAD semantic search, where they searched for verb phrases (verbs and objects) and complements (parameters) in a command.
-Similarly,
+Xue et al. [19], accomplished this by describing a verb-based CAD semantic search, where they searched for verb phrases (verbs and objects) and complements (parameters) in a command.
+Similarly, Khan et al. [40], categorised words extracted from commands into object, dimensions, location, dimensional aspects and modifiers.
+Taking inspiration from these prior works, our first step was to understand what object the users' intents were referring to.
+In a multi-component design context like ours, we first searched the intent for specific components that the users wanted to change.
+The next step was to understand the type of transformation being requested for the identified components.
+Our system allowed three main types of transformations: cross-sectional shape changes, dimensional changes and adding/removing components to the

-FIGURE 2.
+Fig. 2.
 Different part-based changes that can be made using ShapOrator.
 (Top Gray Row) Curve components of 3D shapes include: section, path and guide curves.
 The original shape is shown in green and modified shape in blue.
 (Top Two Boxes) Two types of section-based changes can be made: dimensional changes (ability to make sections wider, narrower, taller or flatter) and shape changes.
 (Bottom Two Boxes) Guide-based dimensional change (ability to make radial changes: bigger/smaller; and length based changes: longer/shorter.)